Ajcaico/Landmark-classification-neural-net/README.md

 # Landmark-classification-neural-net
-Train a nueral net to classify images from a list of 10 cities based on landmarks
+Train a nueral net to classify images from a list of 10 cities based on landmarks.
+This was a homework assignment for Intro to Artificial Intelligence at Carnegie Mellon University.

 Objective: Given a picture, classify what is the city in the picture.